 For estimating purposes only, expect approximately 100-300 MB per client per month for internet-based clients.
 The lower estimate is for a default client configuration.
 The upper estimate is for a more aggressive client configuration.
 Your actual usage may vary depending upon how you configure client settings.

 Performing other actions, such as deploying software updates or applications, increases the amount of outbound data transfer from Azure.

 Internet-based clients get Microsoft software update content from Windows Update at no charge.
 Do not distribute update packages with Microsoft update content to a cloud distribution point, otherwise you may incur storage and data egress costs.

-For any other necessary content, such as applications or third-party software updates, you must distribute to a cloud-based distribution point.
+For any other necessary content, such as applications or third-party software updates, you must distribute to a cloud distribution point.
 Currently, the CMG supports only the cloud distribution point for sending content to clients.

-For more information, see the cost of using cloud-based distribution.
+For more information, see the cost of using cloud distribution points.